 Students must file an Application for Candidacy to Graduate with the Academic Director's Office at the beginning of the term in which they will complete all degree requirements.
-Applications should be filed by the deadline date in the Official University Calendar.
-Students who file an application will be charged an application fee during the term the application is filed.
+Applications should be filed by the deadline date on the Official University Calendar.